meldra/codemeta.github.io/content/user-guide.md

 You can use the [codemeta-generator](https://codemeta.github.io/codemeta-generator/) directly at <https://codemeta.github.io/codemeta-generator/>

-## Creating A CodeMeta Instance File Manually
+## Creating a CodeMeta instance file manually

 A CodeMeta instance file describes the metadata associated with a software object using JSON's linked data (JSON-LD) notation.
 A codemeta file can contain any of the properties described on the [CodeMeta terms page](/terms/).
 Most codemeta files are called `codemeta.json` by convention.

-Here is an example of a basic `codemeta.json` that you can put at the root of a Github repo ([link to full example](https://github.com/ropensci/codemetar/blob/master/codemeta.json)):
+Here is an example of a basic `codemeta.json` that you can put at the root of a GitHub repo ([link to full example](https://github.com/ropensci/codemetar/blob/master/codemeta.json)):

 ```json
 {